otonoma/paranet/docs/paranet/paraflow/debugger.md

 # Paraflow Debugger

-The Paradocs extension for Visual Studio Code provides an integrated Paraflow debugger providing a familiar debugging experience for Paraflow actors.
+The VSCode extension for Visual Studio Code provides an integrated Paraflow debugger providing a familiar debugging experience for Paraflow actors.
 The debugger supports multiple-actor debugging which allows you to step through complex workflows across skill requests from one actor into another.

 The following screenshot shows the debugger stopped at a breakpoint while debugging an example two-actor system.